 Dallas liked connecting his faith to his climbing experience.
 One way he did that was to occasionally name routes after spiritual moments that were meaningful to him.
 “Gotta Keep Dancin” (5.9, 4 pitches) was inspired by the book of the same name by Tim Hansel.
 The book is a classic and gives the account of God’s working in Tim’s physical and emotional suffering, helping him discover the real meaning of joy based on Psalm 30:11, “You have changed my sadness into a joyful dance.”

-In April of this year, we held the 5th annual day in his honor.
-After a good morning of trail work, my partner and I climbed another one of Dallas’s first ascents, a 3 pitch route, 5.10a named after the song, “Lord of the Dance.”
+On the 5th annual day in his honor and after a good morning of trail work, my partner and I climbed another one of Dallas’s first ascents, a 3 pitch route, 5.10a named after the song, “Lord of the Dance.”
 When I was rappelling down, I noticed that Dallas may have missed a route on one of the tallest and most exposed features of Mt.
 Erie.

 At that moment, two thoughts collided: after nearly five years there was not a memorial route for Dallas at his beloved crag and doing a first ascent in his honor would be something I would love to try to do.